Are you aiming for Significance?

 I wanted to be an artist

-To be able to do my act
+To be able to perform my act

 When the plane lands on the runway